-Return Retention Return Retention Return Retention Male 52,25% 88,99% 32,00% 78,63% 46,59% 66,90% Female 25,83% 70,64% 39,73% 73,50% 39,74% 66,67% Total 37,02% 70,45% 35,81% 70,92 % 43,37% 66,79 %
+Return Retention Return Retention Return Retention Male 52,25% 88,99% 32,00% 78,63% 46,59% 66,90% Female 25,83% 70,64% 39,73% 73,50% 39,74% 66,67% Total 37,02% 70,45% 35,81 % 70,92% 43,37% 66,79 %

-GRI 403Health and safety at work403-1Worker representation on official health and safety committees involving both workers and managementORES has two Health & Safety Committees (HSC).
-The "West" HSC features an Employee Board made up of 10 effective members and 10 deputies, as well as a Young Employee Board, consisting of one effective member and one deputy.
-The "East" HSC has an Employee Board made up of 10 effective members and 10 deputies.
-Employee Board made up of 10 effective members and 10 deputies.
-Employee Board made up of 10 effective members and 10 deputies.
-Employer delegations are made up of the same number of representatives.GRI 403Health and safety at work403-2Types of occupational accidents and occupation accident rates, occupational diseases, lost working days, absenteeism and number of work-related deathsSee section "Prevention, safety and wellbeing at work", pages 54 and 55.
 GRI 402 Employee/management relations 402-1 Minimum notice periods regarding operational changes There is no minimum number of weeks of notice.
 The organisation undertakes to make sure it discusses significant operational changes in good time and as soon as possible and to involve its employees and their representatives in negotiating and implementing these changes, as soon as they might have positive or negative implications for workers.
 For example, moving the head office from Louvain-la-Neuve to Gosselies, long prepared and organised for autumn 2020, was raised for the first time in a Works Council meeting three years in advance.
 According to the Collective Labour Agreement of 2/03/1989, the time needed to present an agreement is 2 hours.
 In practical terms, when an agreement is entered into collectively (CLA), union representatives have 2 to 4 weeks to present it to staff.
 However, this notice period is not included in an agreement.
-GRI 403Health and safety at workand occupation accident rates, occupational diseases, lost working days, absenteeism and number ofSee section "Prevention, safety and wellbeing at work", pages 54 and 55.
-GRI 403 - 403-1 health and safety committees involving both workers and Committees (HSC).
+GRI 403 Health and safety at work 403-1 Worker representation on official health and safety committees involving both workers and management ORES has two Health & Safety Committees (HSC).
 The "West" HSC features an Employee Board made up of 10 effective members and 10 deputies, as well as a Young Employee Board, consisting of one effective member and one deputy.
 The "East" HSC has an Employee Board made up of 10 effective members and 10 deputies.
-Employer delegations are made up of the same GRI 403 403-2 and occupation accident rates, occupational diseases, lost working days, absenteeism and number of -
+Employer delegations are made up of the same number of representatives.
+GRI 403 Health and safety at work 403-2 Types of occupational accidents and occupation accident rates, occupational diseases, lost working days, absenteeism and number of work-related deaths See section "Prevention, safety and wellbeing at work", pages 54 and 55.

-GRI 403 Health and safety 403-3 Workers with a hig risk of occupationa w as d ca ao lo oj PRES carries out an inventory of vorkers with a risk of exposure to sbestos, organises their medical are and regularly reviews and dapts working methods to ensure ow exposure.
-The company is of the pinion that the risk of occupational lness is not high.
-GRI 403 Health and safety 403-4 Health and safety formal agreement: 00% GRI 404 Training and education 404-1 Average number o per year per emplo 5 ee section "Prevention, safety and rellbeing at work", page 57.
-GRI 404 Training and education 404-2 Programmes for u employee skills an assistance prograr d transition ee section "Prevention, safety and rellbeing at work", pages 56.
-GRI 404 Training and education 404-3 Percentage of emp regular performan development revie ce and career ng The organisation is required t o provid e the following information : The percentage of total employees by gender and by employee cate- gory who received a regular performance and career development review during the reporting period: Male Femal e Total Senior 100% 100% 6 100%
+GRI 403 Health and safety 403-3 Workers with a high incidence and risk of occupational diseases wor asb care ada low opi ES carries out an inventory of kers with a risk of exposure to estos, organises their medical e and regularly reviews and pts working methods to ensure exposure.
+The company is of the nion that the risk of occupational ess is not high.
+GRI 403 Health and safety 403-4 Health and safety i formal agreements 100 % GRI 404 Training and education 404-1 Average number o per year per emplo 5 section "Prevention, safety and lbeing at work", page 57.
+GRI 404 Training and education 404-2 Programmes for up employee skills and assistance program d transition section "Prevention, safety and lbeing at work", pages 56.
+GRI 404 Training and education 404-3 Percentage of emp regular performand development revie ce and career g The organisation is required to provide the following information : The percentage of total employees by gender and by employee cate- gory who received a regular performance and career development review during the reporting period: Male Female Total Senior management 100% 100% 100% managementExecutives100%100%Supervisors0%0%Employees0%0%A "new working conditions" sliding scale system was introducedfor employees and supervisors on 1st January 2020 and the old for employees and supervisors on 1st January 2020 and the old evaluation and performance review system was discontinued following the signing of a collective agreement relating to the improvement of remuneration terms.
+This system is matched by a development and recognition management process.